eglerean/aiqualitative/doc/01_about.md

 ## Structure

-The book follos the structure of the typical research lifecycle:
+The book follows the structure of the typical research lifecycle:

    > 1. Plan: design your data collection, draft the analysis plan.
    > 2. Collect: collect your data.